rapid7/insightconnect-plugins/imperva_securesphere/help.md

 # Description

 [Imperva SecureSphere](https://www.imperva.com/Products/WebApplicationFirewall-WAF) is a web application firewall that analyzes all user access to your business-critical web applications and protects your applications and data from cyber attacks.
-This plugin utilizes the API builting to Impervase SecureSphere appliance.

 # Key Features

 * Bot mitigation
-* Website Protection
+* Website protection

 # Requirements

-* Requires an API Key from the product
+* API Key from the product

 # Documentation